-Androgens (DHT and testosterone) are necessary for the development of BPH but are not the direct cause for the hyperplasia.
+Androgens (DHT and testosterone) are necessary for the development of benign prostatic hyperplasia but are not the direct cause for the hyperplasia.

 Ultrasound has become the standard first-line investigation after the urologist's finger.

-- calcification may be seen both within the enlarged gland as well as in the pseudocapsule (representing compressed peripheral zone)
+calcification may be seen both within the enlarged gland as well as in the pseudocapsule (representing the compressed peripheral zone)

-Not typically used to assess the prostate, BPH is more frequently an incidental finding.
+Not typically used to assess the prostate, benign prostatic hyperplasia is more frequently an incidental finding.
 Extension above the symphysis pubis was used as a marker on axial imaging, however now that volume acquisition and coronal reformats are standard, the same criteria as on ultrasound can be used (>30 mL).

 Treatment and prognosis